IsaacMakinde/outpoor/README.md

-# outpoor
+# outpour
-This an application intended to oeprate has a positive mental health platform.
+This is an application intended to operate as a positive mental health platform.